imjoseangel/sandbox/doc/automation.md

 ### The second stage - Starting the Dunning-Kruger Effect

-This is a wonderful stage, where the team start to gain confidence and is pretty damn sure they know a whole lot.
-On this stage, the automation starts to grow and the team starts to learn new techniques.
+This is a wonderful stage, where the team starts to gain confidence and is pretty damn sure they know a whole lot.
+At this stage, the automation starts to grow and the team starts to learn new techniques.
 They use *git* and *pipelines*.

 ```mermaid
 sequenceDiagram